wrjones104/manual_finalfantasybraveexvius/readme.md

 # Final Fantasy Brave Exvius - Manual AP

 ## About
-In this manual AP version of FFBE, you'll need to keep your wits about you and practice some patience and restraint as you slowly build your team and your power so that you can either clear Season 1 or defeat Omega Weapon!
+In this manual AP version of FFBE, you'll need to keep your wits about you and practice some patience and restraint as you slowly build your team and your power so that you can defeat Shinryu in the Chamber of the Fallen!

 ## Rules